 While it is possible to use this authentication method with OKD, it

 is not supported for production deployments.
 Restrict this authentication method

 podman login with your credentials, either username and password

 or authentication token, to access content on the new registry.

-All imagestreams point to the new registry.
-Because the registry requires
+All imagestreams point to the new registry, which uses the installation pull secret to authenticate.

-You must place your credentials in two places:
+You must place your credentials in either of the following places:

 Your host.
 Your credentials must exist on your host because Kubernetes uses the credentials from your host when it goes to pull images.